Vexatos/BetterTranslations/README.md

 This will be compiled into a Resource Pack, for anyone free to use.
 If you have time and you think the Minecraft translation of a language you are speaking needs improvement, go ahead and improve it here.

+Better translations of Minecraft Mods may also go into here.

 Credits:
 --------